George H. D. Gossip: Chess career

 By 1864, Gossip was appearing in London chess circles, drawing a game against Joseph Henry Blackburne at a simultaneous exhibition in April.
 He played in a number of chess tournaments between 1870 and 1895, usually with unimpressive results.
 At London 1870, the Third British Chess Association Congress (won by John Wisker after a playoff against Amos Burn), Gossip scored two of six possible points, finishing in a tie for fifth–sixth out of seven players.
 He had the consolation of handing Burn his only loss.
 At London 1872 (won by Steinitz ahead of Johannes Zukertort and Blackburne), he scored just one out of seven, finishing seventh out of eight players.

 Gossip won the 1873–74 correspondence chess tournament of the Chess-Players Chronicle, after which he "was thought by some to be the strongest correspondence player known".
 However, playing first board for England in an 1879 correspondence chess match against the United States, he lost all four of his games to Ellen Gilbert of Hartford, Connecticut.
 She "caused a sensation in the chess world" by announcing mate in 21 moves in one game, and mate in 35 moves in another.
 Gossip responded gallantly, dedicating his book Theory of the Chess Openings to her.

 In 1874, Gossip lost a match for the Championship Cup of the Provinces to Rev. John Owen, retiring because of illness after one win, two draws, and two losses.
 He won a local tournament at the Café de la Régence in Paris in 1880.
 In 1882, he beat Wordsworth Donisthorpe in a match held at Simpson's Divan in London.

 Gossip's first significant success at over-the-board chess came at the 1883 London Vizayanagaram minor tournament.
 He scored 17½ out of 25, tying for fifth–sixth place out of 26 players with Charles Ranken, who later co-authored the treatise Chess Openings Ancient and Modern (1889).
 Curt von Bardeleben won with 21½ points; Isidor Gunsberg, who would narrowly lose an 1890–91 World Championship match to Steinitz, finished fourth with 19 points.

 In 1885 Gossip, a year after immigrating to Australia, issued a challenge to any player in the Australian colonies to play a match with him for 20 pounds a side and the title of Australian champion.
 Frederick Karl Esling, a leading Melbourne player, accepted the challenge.
-Esling won the first game, and the second was adjourned in a position favorable to him.
+While given his experience, Gossip was considered to be a heavy favourite, Esling won the first game, and the second was adjourned in a position favorable to him.
 Gossip then pleaded illness and forfeited the match.
 Kenneth Whyld writes that the Australians probably considered Gossip a "whingeing Pom".